Colonial National Historical Park Annual Commemorative Event

 The event is included with museum admission.
 Residents of York County, James City County and the City of Williamsburg, including College of William and Mary students, receive free admission with proof of residency.

 $15.00 for adults, and $7.50 for ages 6-12.
 Children under 6 receive complimentary admission.
 For more information on Yorktown Victory Celebration or events at Yorktown, visit the Yorktown website.
 For more information, call (888) 593-4682 toll free or (757) 253-4838, or visit www.historyisfun.org.

 Yorktown Battlefield – Oct.
 19 & 20

 Open houses of historic Yorktown homes in commemoration of the defeat of Lord Cornwallis to the combined forces of Generals Washington and Rochambeau.

-Programs begin at the Yorktown Battlefield Visitor Center, located at 1000 Colonial Parkway at the eastern end of the Colonial Parkway, 12 miles from Williamsburg.
+Programs begin at the Yorktown Battlefield Visitor Center, located at 1000 Colonial Parkway, 12 miles from Williamsburg.
+Open 9am-5pm. $10 per person, 15 and under free.
 For more information, including times for programs and demonstrations, call (757) 898-2410 or visit www.nps.gov/colo.

 Watermen’s Museum – Maritime Heritage Celebration – Oct.
 19 & 20